webix-hub/docs/data/api/refs/ui.filemanager.md

 {{api
 - api/link/ui.filemanager_onafteradd_event.md - fires after adding item to datastore
-- api/ui.filemanager_onafterback_event.md -
+- api/ui.filemanager_onafterback_event.md - fires after the Back button has been clicked
 - api/link/ui.filemanager_onafterdelete_event.md - fires after item deleting
 - api/ui.filemanager_onafterdrop_event.md - fires after drag-n-drop has been finished
-- api/ui.filemanager_onafterdynparse_event.md -
+- api/ui.filemanager_onafterdynparse_event.md - fires after the data loaded from the server-side script will be parsed into the widget
 - api/ui.filemanager_onaftereditstop_event.md - fires after the editor is closed
 - api/ui.filemanager_onafterhidetree_event.md - fires after the tree has been hidden
 - api/ui.filemanager_onafterleveldown_event.md - fires after selection has been moved to the child folder
-- api/ui.filemanager_onafterlevelup_event.md -
+- api/ui.filemanager_onafterlevelup_event.md - fires after the [LevelUp](file_manager/configuration.md#levelup) button has been clicked (selection has been moved to the parent folder)
 - api/link/ui.filemanager_onafterload_event.md - fires after data loading is complete
-- api/ui.filemanager_onaftermenu_event.md -
+- api/ui.filemanager_onaftermenu_event.md - fires after the Actions menu is opened on clicking [the Menu button](file_manager/configuration.md#menubutton)
-- api/ui.filemanager_onaftermodechange_event.md -
+- api/ui.filemanager_onaftermodechange_event.md - fires after the mode of viewing files has been changed on clicking [the Modes button](file_manager/configuration.md#modes)
-- api/ui.filemanager_onafterpathclick_event.md -
+- api/ui.filemanager_onafterpathclick_event.md - fires after the folders' path has been clicked
 - api/ui.filemanager_onafterrun_event.md - fires after a selected file has been downloaded
-- api/ui.filemanager_onaftersearch_event.md -
+- api/ui.filemanager_onaftersearch_event.md - fires after search is finished
 - api/ui.filemanager_onaftershowtree_event.md - fires after the tree has been shown
 - api/link/ui.filemanager_onaftersort_event.md - fires after sorting dataset
 - api/link/ui.filemanager_onbeforeadd_event.md - fires before adding item to datastore
-- api/ui.filemanager_onbeforeback_event.md -
+- api/ui.filemanager_onbeforeback_event.md - fires before the Back button has been clicked
 - api/ui.filemanager_onbeforecreatefolder_event.md - fires before a new folder has been created
 - api/link/ui.filemanager_onbeforedelete_event.md - fires before item deleting
 - api/ui.filemanager_onbeforedeletefile_event.md - fires when the Delete action is chosen in the popup menu
 - api/ui.filemanager_onbeforedrag_event.md - fires before drag-n-drop has started
 - api/ui.filemanager_onbeforedragin_event.md - fires before a dragged item is moved over the droppable area
 - api/ui.filemanager_onbeforedrop_event.md - fires before a dragged item is released over the droppable area
-- api/ui.filemanager_onbeforedynload_event.md -
+- api/ui.filemanager_onbeforedynload_event.md - fires before a request for data loading is sent to the server-side script
-- api/ui.filemanager_onbeforedynparse_event.md -
+- api/ui.filemanager_onbeforedynparse_event.md - fires before the data loaded from the server-side script will be parsed into the widget
 - api/ui.filemanager_onbeforeeditfile_event.md - fires when the Rename action is chosen in the popup menu
 - api/ui.filemanager_onbeforeeditstop_event.md - fires before editing is finished
-- api/ui.filemanager_onbeforefileupload_event.md -
+- api/ui.filemanager_onbeforefileupload_event.md - fires on the Upload action click
 - api/ui.filemanager_onbeforehidetree_event.md - fires before the tree is hidden
 - api/ui.filemanager_onbeforeleveldown_event.md - fires before selection is moved to the child folder
-- api/ui.filemanager_onbeforelevelup_event.md -
+- api/ui.filemanager_onbeforelevelup_event.md - fires before the [LevelUp](file_manager/configuration.md#levelup) button is clicked (before selection is moved to the parent folder)
 - api/link/ui.filemanager_onbeforeload_event.md - occurs immediately before data loading has been started
 - api/ui.filemanager_onbeforemarkcopy_event.md - fires before an item has been marked for copying
 - api/ui.filemanager_onbeforemarkcut_event.md - fires before an item has been marked for cutting
-- api/ui.filemanager_onbeforemenu_event.md -
+- api/ui.filemanager_onbeforemenu_event.md - fires before the Actions menu is opened on clicking [the Menu button](file_manager/configuration.md#menubutton)
-- api/ui.filemanager_onbeforemodechange_event.md -
+- api/ui.filemanager_onbeforemodechange_event.md - fires before the mode of viewing files is changed on clicking [the Modes button](file_manager/configuration.md#modes)
 - api/ui.filemanager_onbeforepastefile_event.md - fires when the Paste action is chosen in the popup menu
-- api/ui.filemanager_onbeforerequest_event.md -
+- api/ui.filemanager_onbeforerequest_event.md - fires before any request is sent to the server-side script
 - api/ui.filemanager_onbeforerun_event.md - fires before a selected file is downloaded
-- api/ui.filemanager_onbeforesearch_event.md -
+- api/ui.filemanager_onbeforesearch_event.md - fires before search is started
-- api/ui.filemanager_onbeforesearchrequest_event.md -
+- api/ui.filemanager_onbeforesearchrequest_event.md - fires before a search request is sent to the server-side script (see details [here](file_manager/loading_data.md#serversidesearchingforcontent))
 - api/ui.filemanager_onbeforeshowtree_event.md - fires before the tree is expanded
 - api/link/ui.filemanager_onbeforesort_event.md - fires before sorting dataset
-- api/ui.filemanager_onbeforeuploadfile_event.md - fires on the Upload action click
+- api/ui.filemanager_onbeforeuploadfile_event.md -
 - api/link/ui.filemanager_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/ui.filemanager_oncomponentinit_event.md -
+- api/ui.filemanager_oncomponentinit_event.md - fires when File Manager is initialized
-- api/ui.filemanager_oncopyerror_event.md -
+- api/ui.filemanager_oncopyerror_event.md - fires if an error occurred during a file/folder copying
 - api/link/ui.filemanager_ondatarequest_event.md - fires when data from the server is requested for linear data structures (List, DataTable, DataView etc.) to implement dynamic data loading
 - api/link/ui.filemanager_ondataupdate_event.md - fires when data item is in update process
 - api/link/ui.filemanager_ondestruct_event.md - occurs when component destroyed
-- api/ui.filemanager_ondynloaderror_event.md -
+- api/ui.filemanager_ondynloaderror_event.md - fires if a request to the server-side script returns an error
 - api/ui.filemanager_onerrorresponse_event.md - fires if an error has occured during some operation
 - api/ui.filemanager_onfolderselect_event.md - fires when a folder is selected in the Tree view
-- api/ui.filemanager_onhidesearchresults_event.md - fires when search results were hidden
+- api/ui.filemanager_onhidesearchresults_event.md - fires when search results are hidden
-- api/ui.filemanager_onhistorychange_event.md -
+- api/ui.filemanager_onhistorychange_event.md - fires when path in the [Path view](file_manager/configuration.md#filemanagerlayout) changes
 - api/ui.filemanager_onitemrename_event.md - fires when an item is renamed
-- api/ui.filemanager_onitemselect_event.md -
+- api/ui.filemanager_onitemselect_event.md - fires when a folder is selected in the "Files" or "Table" views
 - api/link/ui.filemanager_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response )
-- api/ui.filemanager_onmoveerror_event.md -
+- api/ui.filemanager_onmoveerror_event.md - fires if an error occurred during a file/folder moving to another folder
-- api/ui.filemanager_onpathcomplete_event.md -
+- api/ui.filemanager_onpathcomplete_event.md - fires when a path to a folder is complete
-- api/ui.filemanager_onpathlevel_event.md -
+- api/ui.filemanager_onpathlevel_event.md - ?
-- api/ui.filemanager_onshowsearchresults_event.md -
+- api/ui.filemanager_onshowsearchresults_event.md - fires when search results are displayed
 - api/ui.filemanager_onsuccessresponse_event.md - fires on successful save response
 - api/ui.filemanager_onviewinit_event.md - fires during the initialization of an object with the mode configuration }}